gbdev/pandocs/content/SGB_Functions.md

 ` 000-FFF  Bitmap data for 128 Tiles`

-Each tile occupies 16bytes (8x8 pixels, 16 colors each).
+Each tile occupies 32 bytes (8x8 pixels, 16 colors each).
 When intending to transfer more than 128 tiles, call this function twice (once for tiles 00h-7Fh, and once for tiles 80h-FFh).
 Note: The BG/OBJ Bit seems to have no effect and writes to the same VRAM addresses for both BG and OBJ ???

+TODO: explain tile format

 ### SGB Command 14h - PCT\_TRN